magnussolution/magnusbilling7/wiki/en/modules/callArchive/callArchive.rst

 Buy price
 ---------

-| We did not write the description to this field.
+| Buy cost.
+You can see more details at the link `https://wiki.magnusbilling.org/en/source/price_calculation.html  <https://wiki.magnusbilling.org/en/source/price_calculation.html>`_.